About University Futures

 The Future of University Futures

-I have transferred the blog here to the University Futures site, and aim to add resources you can use to integrate thinking about your university's future into your strategy development.
+I have transferred the blog here to the University Futures site, and aim to add resources you can use to integrate thinking about your university's future into your work and conversations with others, formally and informally.
 The resources will include books and publications as well as general information on how to think about the future.

 When the PhD is finished, I'll work out the next steps for the site.